-In school year 2015-2016, the 6th edition of the ASGARD project is running.
-All schools over the world can participate, also yours !
+In school year 2016-2017, the 7th edition of the ASGARD project will take place.
+All schools over the world can participate, also yours!

 Student teams think of their own scientific experiment to send to the stratosphere (near-space) with the ASGARD stratospheric balloon.
 The conditions are similar to being on the surface of Mars.
 Teams whose proposals are selected by the jury, can then build their experiment for real, and launch it in Brussels.

-1st September 2015: Project call.
-An article about the project is spread by email and on the internet.
-In this article, schools are invited to participate.
-Here you can find the English article (also available in Dutch and French).
+1st September 2016: Project call.
+Information will be spread by email and on the internet (esero.be and our Facebookpage), and schools are invited to participate.
+Here you can find the English article that was spread last year (also available in Dutch and French).

-11th November 2015: Your proposal should be sent.
+11th November 2016: Your proposal should be sent to us.
 Use the submission form below (also contains the emailaddress to send it to).

-1st December 2015: Selection of participating teams by the jury.
-We want to accepts as many teams as possible, but the number is limited by the total mass that can fly, and also by the number of people that can be received in the scientific institutes.
+December 2016: Selection of participating teams by the jury.
+We want to accept as many teams as possible, but the number is limited by the total mass that can fly, and also by the number of people that can be received in the scientific institutes.

-Complete program and practical details for secondary schools here.
+Complete program of ASGARD VI (2016) and practical details for secondary schools here.

 - Teams from any secondary school, no age or geographical limit.